TITLE: Media & Communications Coordinator

-- Program headquarters is a standard office setting on the second floor of a multi-story building, requiring use of an elevator for access.
+- Program headquarters is a standard office setting on the second floor of a multi-story building, requiring an elevator for access.

-- Environment with diverse populations internally and externally, with community members routinely coming in for workshops or trainings.
+- An environment with diverse populations internally and externally, with community members routinely coming in for workshops or training.

-- Innovative organization founded and run by people with lived-experience with mental health, wellness and struggles, and special messages, with strong ties to the community.
+- An innovative organization founded and run by people with lived experience with mental health, wellness and struggles, and special messages with strong ties to the community.

-- Submit a resume, cover letter, and supplemental questionnaire by e-mail to Lynn Rivas at firstname.lastname@example.org.
-Please include Senior Programs Manager as the subject line in the email.
+To apply: Submit a resume, cover letter, and supplemental questionnaire via email to Kivi Neimi at firstname.lastname@example.org.
+Please include “MEDIA & COMMUNICATIONS COORDINATOR” as the subject line in the email.

-- What skills do you possess that would allow you to flourish in a mental health consumer-run peer organization?
+- What is your personal connection with PEERS’ mission and values?
+2. What skills do you possess that would allow you to flourish in a mental health consumer-run peer organization?

-Disclaimer: The above information on this description has been designed to indicate the general nature and level of work performance by employees within this classification.
+Disclaimer: The above information on this description has been designed to indicate employees’ general nature and level of work performed within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.
-Job duties/assignments may be modified as needed.
+Perform other duties as assigned by the supervisor.